 A HISTORY OF IMPACT

-For 95 years, United Way of Greater Greensboro has been working to create the greatest impact possible by serving those in need so that every child, family, and adult can succeed.
+For 98 years and counting, United Way of Greater Greensboro has been working to create the greatest impact possible by serving those in need so that every child, family, and adult can succeed.

 Celebrating 95 years in the Community